scroll-tech/frontends/src/assets/blog/scrolls-security-measures.md

 It is important to note that Scroll Mainnet has not yet reached its final, completely trustless and decentralized state.
 In our current stage, we are still riding with [training wheels](https://ethereum-magicians.org/t/proposed-milestones-for-rollups-taking-off-training-wheels/11571) to enhance Scroll’s operational security.
 Specifically, we have deployed the following mechanisms:

 - We introduced the `ScrollOwner` [contract](https://github.com/scroll-tech/scroll/blob/develop/contracts/src/misc/ScrollOwner.sol) that allows a fine-grained control of the Scroll contracts.
-Under normal situation, it is configured to mandate a 14-day delay for contract upgrades and 1/7/14-day delay for administrative contract methods based on the risks.
+Under normal situations, it is configured to mandate a 14-day delay for contract upgrades and 1/7/14-day delay for administrative contract methods based on the risks.
 During an emergency situation, the contract allows Scroll multisig to pull an immediate pause of the bridge and rollup to contain the loss.
 Scroll multisig currently also has the ability to bypass the delay for an instant upgrade in an emergency event.
-We will establish a security council and transfer the bypass privilege to its multisig soon.
+Once the system has matured and proven its stability we will establish a security council and transfer the bypass privilege to its multisig.
 - A bridge monitor has been deployed to keep track of on-chain activities for both L1 and L2, ensuring that every deposit and withdrawal event is reciprocated accurately on its counterpart.
 - We operate a follower node internally that validates the state transitions using the transaction data submitted to the Ethereum.